 - P0720 “ Failed Input Speed Sensor or Output Speed Sensor “ This trouble code is caused by a bad speed sensor on the transmission.

-- P0730 “ Incorrect Gear Ratio “ This issue could be caused by a number of problems, including a fault in the transmission control module, dirty transmission fluid, or a bad transmission solenoid.
+- P0730 “ Incorrect Gear Ratio “ This issue could be caused by several problems, including a fault in the transmission control module, dirty transmission fluid, or a bad transmission solenoid.

 - P0657 “ Voltage Problem in the A Circuit This transmission problem is often caused by a short or bad ground on the PCM or PCM wiring harness.